hudo/OpeningHours/README.md

     {
         c.FromHour = 9;
         c.ToHour = 17;
-        c.Message = "This web works from 9 to 16h every day except Saturday and Sunday";
+        c.Message = "This web works from 9 to 17h every day except Saturday and Sunday";
         c.ClosedWeekdays = new[] { DayOfWeek.Saturday, DayOfWeek.Sunday };
         c.LunchBreakAtHour = 12;
         c.LunchBreakDurationMin = 30;
+        c.StatusCode = 412;
+        c.Bribe = "50$ tip";
     });

-    // rest of the app ...
+    // rest of the app configuration...
 }
 ```

+Outside of opening hours all requests will be responded with **status code 412 and message** (all configurable).

+To serve request outside of opening hours provide request header `OH-Bribe` with configured value (if any).

+Each blocked request will return headers:
+- `OH-ServerTime` - current server time
+- `OH-OpensAt` - when will web open its service